boxwise/boxtribute/docs/adr/graphql-ariadne-apollo.md

 - integrating external data sources
 - readability of queries
 - making changes to the database without breaking every single existing query
-- data structure versioning (understanding and keeping track of the data structure and their relationships with one another)
+- data structures (understanding and keeping track of the data structure and their relationships with one another)
+- versioning

 ### More difficult